 Now of course, just because we’re saying grains aren’t bad for dogs doesn’t mean all grains are a good idea.
 There is a lot of variation when it comes to the quality of grains present in your dog’s diet.

-For one, you want to avoid common fillers and grain by-products like:
+For one, you want to avoid low-value grains and agricultural byproducts, such as:

 - Peanut hulls

 - Brewer’s rice